Arthritis: Osteoarthritis

 Osteoarthritis (OA) is the most common form of arthritis.
 It affects humans and other animals like dogs, cats, and horses.
 It can affect both the larger joints (i.e. knee, hip, shoulder, etc.) and the smaller joints (i.e. fingers, toes, foot, etc.) of the body.
 Caused by daily wear and tear of the joint, this can speed up its progression.
 OA results from cartilage breakdown, leading to bones rubbing directly and eroding each other.
 The symptoms typically begin with minor pain during physical activity, but can eventually progress to be present at rest.
 The pain can be debilitating and prevent one from doing activities that they would normally do as part of their daily routine.
 OA typically affects the weight-bearing joints, such as the back, knee and hip due to the mechanical nature of this disease process.
 Unlike rheumatoid arthritis, OA is more common in the elderly, with increased age being the strongest predictor, likely due to declining chondrocytes ability to maintain cartilage.
 Over 30 percent of women have some degree of OA by age 65.
-Diagnosis consists of the primary tools for diagnosing OA are X-rays of the joint.
-Findings on X-ray that are consistent with OA include those with joint space narrowing (due to cartilage breakdown), bone spurs, sclerosis, and bone cysts.
+The primary diagnostic tool for OA is X-ray imaging of the joint.
+Findings on X-ray that are consistent with OA include joint space narrowing (due to cartilage breakdown), bone spurs, sclerosis, and bone cysts.